Mary Blair: Career

 After the completion of Peter Pan, Blair resigned from Disney and worked as a freelance graphic designer and illustrator, creating advertising campaigns for companies such as Nabisco, Pepsodent, Maxwell House, Beatrice Foods and others.
 She also illustrated several Little Golden Books for publisher Simon & Schuster, some of which remain in print today, and she also designed Christmas and Easter sets for Radio City Music Hall.
 Blair not only worked in graphic design and animation but also as a designer for Bonwit Teller and created theatrical sets.

 At the request of Walt Disney, who regarded highly her innate sense of color styling, Blair began work on Disney's new attraction, "It's a Small World".
 Originally a Pepsi-Cola-sponsored pavilion benefiting UNICEF at the 1964 New York World's Fair, the attraction moved to Disneyland after the Fair closed and was later replicated at the Magic Kingdom in Walt Disney World Resort as well as Tokyo Disneyland, Disneyland Paris and Hong Kong Disneyland.
+Although this attraction has received both criticisms and embrace, Blair's bold use of shape, color, and cultural motifs continue to be recognized and celebrated.

 Blair created murals that would be showcased in Disney parks, hotels and other Disney attractions from California to Florida.
 These murals were not only painted but some would be tile decor.

 In 1966, philanthropist Dr. Jules Stein hired Walt Disney to create a ceramic mural for his newly opened Eye Institute at the University of California, Los Angeles.
 Mary Blair designed the mural for Dr. Stein's Pediatric Surgery waiting room.
 The theme Walt chose for the mural was that of "It's a Small World" attraction designed by Blair.
 In 1967, Blair created mural art for the Tomorrowland Promenade.
 Two similar tile murals flanked the entrance corridor.
 The mural over Adventure Thru Inner Space was covered over in 1987 with the opening of Star Tours, while the other remained in place until 1998 when the Circle-Vision 360° was replaced by Rocket Rods and a new mural was designed to reflect the new theme.
 Her design of a 90 ft mural remains a focal point of the Disney's Contemporary Resort hotel at Walt Disney World, which was completed for the resort's opening in 1971.

 Mary Blair would also go on to make sets of Walt Disney note cards for Hallmark.
-In 1968, Blair was credited as color designer on the film How To Succeed In Business Without Really Trying.
+In 1968, Blair was credited as color designer on the film adaptation of How To Succeed In Business Without Really Trying.
 Blair would eventually move to Washington for Lee Blair's military career and then return to her in home studio located in Long Island, New York.